WASHINGTON (AP) They spoke in hushed, halting tones. They shook their heads a lot.

-An arena so raucous just hours earlier - all the red-jersey-clad fans shouting along with that color's mention during the national anthem, chanting ''Let's go, Caps!'' during play - was in a hush as the final seconds ticked away and goalie Marc-Andre Fleury finished off the Pittsburgh Penguins' 2-0 victory over Washington on Wednesday night to close out their Eastern Conference semifinal.
+An arena so raucous at the game's outset - all the red-jersey-clad fans shouting along with that color's mention during the national anthem, chanting ''Let's go, Caps!'' during play - was much quieter as the final seconds ticked away and Fleury finished off his 29-save shutout for the defending champion Penguins.

-It was the second year in a row that Alex Ovechkin, Nicklas Backstrom and the rest of the Capitals earned the Presidents' Trophy for the NHL's best regular-season record but exited in the second round of the playoffs.
+It was the second year in a row that Ovechkin and Co. had the NHL's best regular-season record but exited in the second round of the playoffs against Pittsburgh.

-Indeed, Ovechkin might have compiled more than his share of goal-scoring titles and MVP awards, but his team has never made it past this stage.
+Ovechkin has more than his share of goal-scoring titles and MVP awards, but his team has never made it past this stage.
 Never.
-Washington is now 0-7 in second-round series during his tenure; its last visit to the conference finals came all the way back in 1998.
+Washington is 0-7 in second-round series during his tenure; its last visit to the conference finals came in 1998.
 Coach Barry Trotz also never has been to a conference final, with Washington or with his previous team, Nashville.

 And, no matter how much they insist the past doesn't matter, the Capitals keep falling short of expectations in the most heartbreaking way: During Alex the Great's career, they have now played in 10 Game 7s, going 3-7.

-This offseason could mark a big shift for the franchise, too.
+This offseason could mark a big shift for the franchise.

 Top line right wing T.J.
-Oshie - who tied Ovechkin for the team lead in goals this season - and another couple of forwards, Justin Williams and Daniel Winnik, along with defensemen Karl Alzner and Kevin Shattenkirk are unrestricted free agents.
-Restricted free agents who are due a significant uptick in salary: center Evgeny Kuznetsov, wing Andre Burakovsky and defenseman Dmitry Orlov.
+Oshie - who tied Ovechkin for the team lead in goals this season - and another couple of forwards, Justin Williams and Daniel Winnik, along with defensemen Alzner and Kevin Shattenkirk are unrestricted free agents.
+Evgeny Kuznetsov, Andre Burakovsky and Dmitry Orlov are restricted free agents.

-There was Ovechkin, on a pass from new linemate Tom Wilson, taking a shot from the slot late in the second period, but seeing the puck fly off the shaft of Fleury's stick.
+There was Ovechkin, taking a shot from the slot late in the second period, but seeing the puck fly off the shaft of Fleury's stick.
 The goalie smiled at his fortune after that one.

-And with about a minute left in that period, there was Backstrom with a 1-on-1 opportunity, but this shot plunked harmlessly against the side of Fleury's net.
+And with about a minute left in that period, there was Backstrom with a 1-on-1 opportunity, but this shot plunked harmlessly against the net's side.